Skip to content

 Online romance scams

-The pitch involved crypto, forex, trading, money flipping, or a fake dashboard
+The pitch is crypto, forex, trading, money flipping, or a fake investment platform

 Treat the dashboard, screenshots, testimonials, and withdrawal fees as part of the investment-scam pattern.